 Some of the more prominent concerns facing cloud computing adopters are those involving security.
 Specifically at the Software as a Service (SaaS) level, threats such as insufficient password management and insecure protocols can lead to breaches in your system' privacy, leaked data and possible legal ramifications for your business.
 In this tip, we'll explore the top three threats a SaaS offering will face and preemptive strategies to alleviate these concerns.

 For the purpose of this tip, the top three threats discussed will be those you can mitigate, not those that you rely on your provider to mitigate.
-This distinction will be made at the "model" level (i.e., SaaS, Platform as a Service [PaaS] and Infrastructure as a Service [IaaS]), as defined by in the National Institute of Standards and Technology's
+This distinction will be made at the "model" level (i.e., SaaS, Platform as a Service [PaaS] and Infrastructure as a Service [IaaS]), as defined by in the National Institute of Standards and Technology's definition of cloud computing.

 Note that while provider-side threats can still affect your services, risk transference insures that they are dealt with at the contractual level.